p-sjunnestrand/py-randTest/README.md

     The more the merrier.

 The test generates a number of integers in the range specified, using the `randint()` method.
 It then counts the number of occurences of each integer and finally displays the results together with a graphical representation of each integer.

+## To run:
+1. Make sure you have Python installed.
+2. Download file.
+3. In terminal, navigate into repo.
+4. Type `python3 randomTest.py` in terminal.
+5. Enter range and sample size.